doubleedesign/fey-factor/README.md

 <sup>1</sup>Currently only TV shows are filtered by origin country.

 <sup>2</sup>It can actually be run with anyone as your start person, you just need their TMDB ID.

+<sup>3</sup>Except some of the custom console logging.
+That's still a bit messy.